-My first incredible gluten free pasta experience was at Giada’s restaurant in Las Vegas.
-It was so incredible that we ate there two days in a row and we were only there for a long weekend!
-It was made from scratch in their kitchen and my family devoured it.
-Low and behold, a few years later I found that Giada posted the simple recipe and the flour they use in her restaurants.
+My first incredible gluten-free pasta experience was at Giada’s restaurant in Las Vegas.
+It was so incredible that we ate there two days in a row, and we were only there for a long weekend!
+The pasta was made from scratch in their kitchen, and my family devoured it.
+A few years later, I found that Giada posted the simple recipe and named the gluten-free flour they use in her restaurants.
 And so began my family’s love affair with making Homemade Gluten Free Pasta.

 Just Two Ingredients

 My family tried making pasta many times over the years.
 We tried countless variations of flour blends.
-The ratios of flour, eggs, oil and water were also toyed with.
-Some versions turned out better than others.
-It turned out that we only needed two simple ingredients to make fantastic Gluten Free Homemade Pasta.
-Cup4Cup brand gluten free flour and eggs.
+The ratios of flour, eggs, oil, and water were also adjusted and some versions worked better than others.
+It turns out that we only needed two simple ingredients to make fantastic Gluten Free Homemade Pasta.
+Cup4Cup brand gluten-free flour and eggs.
 That’s it!
-Okay, I use a little salt and water to boil the pasta in, but that doesn’t really count does it?
+Okay, I use a little salt and water to boil the pasta, but that doesn’t really count does it?
+In 2024 I tested Carol's gluten-free Flour with this recipe and the results are outstanding.
+I have not found any other store-bought flour blends that create this quality of homemade pasta with this recipe.

 About the Flour

 As I mentioned above, the type of flour you use matters.
-I tried this same recipe with other gluten free flours and it just doesn’t turn out as well, some turned out kinda icky.
-So do your taste buds a favor and pick up some Cup4Cup gluten free flour for this recipe.
-I buy it from Amazon or Target.
+I tried this same recipe with several other gluten-free flour blends, and it just doesn’t turn out as well.
+Some turned out kinda icky.
+So do your taste buds a favor and pick up some Cup4Cup or Carol's gluten-free flour for this recipe.
+Both are available on Amazon.

 How to Make Homemade Gluten Free Pasta

-Make a mound of Cup4Cup gluten free flour blend on a clean counter and make a large well in the center.
-Crack 4 whole eggs and one egg yolk into the center.
+Make a mound of gluten-free flour blend on a clean counter or in a large mixing bowl and make a large well in the center.
+Crack 4 whole eggs and one egg yolk into the center of the flour.
 Sprinkle with a little salt.
 Use a fork to beat the eggs while bringing a little flour from the sides into the mixture.
 Continue to bring more and more flour into the center.

-Eventually the sides will collapse and the eggs will start to spill out.
+Eventually, the sides will collapse, and the eggs will start to spill out.
 Just use your hands or a pastry scraper to pull it all together.
-Eventually a crumbly mixture will form, then begin to knead the dough with your hands until a soft ball forms.
-Now you will have some fantastic pasta dough on your hands.
-Or in your hands.
-To roll and cut or shape however you please!
+A crumbly mixture will begin to form, then begin to knead the dough with your hands until a soft ball forms.
+Now you will have some fantastic pasta dough on your hands, to roll and cut, or shape however you please!

 My Rustic Cut Pasta

 Then I use a pizza cutter to make strips of pasta.
 It doesn’t matter if the lines are straight or evenly spaced.
-That is all the aesthetic and frankly, I like the way a rustic rough cut pasta looks.
-The important thing is to roll every sheet of pasta out evenly and to the same thickness.
+That is all the aesthetic, and frankly, I like the way a rustic, rough-cut pasta looks.
+The important thing is to roll every sheet of pasta out evenly to the same thickness.

 Endless Pastabilities